crypticCaroline/puppyplaymates/README.md

 ##### People
 * Brian Macharia- Mentor support, guidance, tips, and key things to look out for throughout the project.
 Helping me to check for errors and looking at my code.
 * Matt Rudge - Template for gitpod.io
-* Anthony Lomax - Code Review, Testing and support
+* Anthony Lomax - Code Review, Testing, and support
-* Callum Hewit - Testing website, review, inspiration and discussions
+* Callum Hewitt - Testing website, review, inspiration, and discussions
 * Rob Beaney - Front End recommendations and discussions

 ##### Additional Testers